 - Prevention of seasonal and avian influenza infections

-- Dissecting the immune response to influenza vaccination through systems vaccinology
+- Dissecting the immune response to influenza vaccination using a systems vaccinology approach

 - Defining the immune response to Staphylococcus aureus colonization and disease in children and adults

 - Determining biomarkers of pneumonia severity in children

 - Evaluating new and existing vaccines for pathogens such as influenza, S. aureus, pertussis, CMV, rotavirus, pneumococcus, and Group B Streptococcus.